You're not a charity, you don't have a members list or supporter's base, and you probably have no idea where to start from...

 Start with word of mouth and post your fundraiser on your website or blog.

-Some other ideas would be to email all your friends and get them to forward it on.
+Another idea would be to email all your friends and get them to forward it on.

 If the fundraiser is a challenge that is really amazing, you could consider a press release and get local newspapers and radio stations involved...